psrb/dotfiles/README.md

 dotfiles
 ========
-A collection of my various dotfiles.
+A collection of my various dotfiles and other configuration files.

 ## Usage
 `./install.sh` creates all necessary links, folders, downloads [vim-plug](https://github.com/junegunn/vim-plug) and installs all Vim plugins.
+Additional programs on macOS can be installed through the package manager [Homebrew](https://brew.sh).
+A list of my currently installed programs is defined in the [Brewfile](https://github.com/Homebrew/homebrew-bundle).
+The listed programs can be installed using the following `brew bundle install --verbose`.

 ## Vim